squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 ### Browser <small>optional</small> { #browser }

-If you're reporting a bug that only happens in one or more _specific_ browsers, we need to know which browsers are affected.
+If you're reporting a bug that only occurs in one or more _specific_ browsers, we need to know which browsers are affected.
 This field is optional, as it is only relevant when the bug you are reporting does not involve a crash when [previewing] or [building] your site.
+Moreover, to verify that a browser extension is not the source of the bug, test if the issue persists when switching to incognito mode.

 > __Why we need this__: some bugs only occur in specific browsers or versions.
 > Since now, almost all browsers are evergreen, we usually don't need to know the